 Pass the wildlife & info sign.

 I love how gentle of a climb this trail is.
-Great for a recovery hike, or an easy trail run in summer.
+Great for a recovery hike, or an easy trail run.

 The trail eventually turns West after a trail split, and the trees seemed even bigger now.

-You'll come to a 4-way intersection with this bench.
-This shows just how deep the snow is this winter!
-Normally you could sit on this to rest, but all you can see is the backrest.
+You’ll come to a 4-way intersection with this bench.
 From this intersection, turn left (south).